-WINS: | Specify the Windows Internet Naming Service (WINS) server address for the wireless network.
-WINS is a system that determines the IP address of a network computer with a dynamically assigned wireless network.
-The DNS server translates domain names such as www.dlink.com into IP addresses.
+Specify the Windows Internet Naming Service (WINS) server address for the wireless network.
+WINS is a system that determines WINS:

-IP address, if applicable.
+the IP address of a network computer with a dynamically assigned IP address, if applicable.

-DNS: Enter the Domain Name System (DNS) server address for the
+Enter the Domain Name System (DNS) server address for the wireless network.
+The DNS server translates domain names such as DNS: